 Our 40-bed shelter is a place of safety and welcome.
-A seven-bed respite area provides 24-hour care to those facing health crises, from cancer to pneumonia.
+A nine-room respite area provides 24-hour care to those facing health crises, from cancer to pneumonia.

 We offer personalized support to connect people to the help they need, whether it’s a new driver’s license, treatment for an addiction or a bus ticket home.

 We help guests find affordable housing and often assist with payments for a security deposit and first month’s rent.

 Because most of our guests have very limited income, they have only a handful of options, including market rate housing, subsidized housing and transitional units such as sober houses and live-in training programs.

 We are working hard to build our capacity to deliver cost-effective, person-centered, high-quality housing support services to our neighbors who have experienced homelessness and need support to exit homelessness and to maintain permanent housing.

 Our services are focused.
 We partner with other agencies wherever and whenever possible, and we directly offer only those services which we are uniquely positioned to provide.

 The level of support depends on the needs of the individual.
 Even some who are diverted from shelter or provided with rapid rehousing assistance benefit from at least short-term support as they transition to permanent housing.
 Especially important to us is assuring links to community based mainstream services.

 We offer inexpensive quarters in four houses in New London.